How to configure Global Secure Access web content filtering

 1. Right-click on the Global Secure Access client icon in the task manager tray and open Advanced Diagnostics > Forwarding profile.
 Ensure that the Internet access acquisition rules are present.
 Also, check if the hostname acquisition and flows for the users Internet traffic are being acquired while browsing.

-4. Browse to Global Secure Access > Monitor > Traffic logs to confirm traffic if blocked or allowed appropriately.
-It takes approximately 15 minutes for new entries to appear.
+2. Navigate to allowed and blocked sites and check if they behave properly.
+Browse to Global Secure Access > Monitor > Traffic logs to confirm traffic is blocked or allowed appropriately.

 Note